 In-depth review of current evidence-based burn treatment from the American Burn Association.

 This course will provide the participant with an in-depth discussion on the recognition and staging of burns, along with calculation of total body surface area burned, utilizing multiple techniques.
 The participant will also be able to recognize the priorities in treatment of burn patients, along with multiple methods of calculating the fluid resuscitation needed.
 Included in this course is a discussion of appropriate transfer and transport of patients with extensive burns.

 Full Description: This course will teach the participant the common cardiac waveforms for both the normal and abnormal cardiac rhythm.
-This course will outline arrythmias, both lethal and non-lethal, and will provider the participant with the common treatments for arrythmias from the American Heart Association standards.
+This course will outline arrhythmias, both lethal and non-lethal, and will provider the participant with the common treatments for arrhythmias from the American Heart Association standards.
 While this course may be utilized for basic level providers, it will not provide the participant with the requisite knowledge to safely perform a 12-lead EKG or monitor EKG rhythms.

 Review and treatment of common torso and chest traumatic injuries.

 This course will prepare the participant to recognize and treat the most common injuries of the torso and chest.
 Injuries to the chest and torso involve major organs that the caregiver must recognize are injured quickly in order to appropriately treat.
 This course will outline the signs and symptoms of major organ involvement and the proper treatment modalities for those injuries.

 Recognition and treatment of illicit substances that may be abused.